-All creation and production was done in-house at Phoenix, with the entire team coming together for this high-visibility project that turned heads and cracked smiles throughout the festival.
+Creation and production were done in-house at Phoenix, with the entire team coming together for this high-visibility project that turned heads and cracked smiles throughout the festival.

 You’ve mentioned already about Paymo.
 How does it help you in your business?

-And which are the features you love most about Paymo and which are the ones you find the most helpful in your type of business?
+And which are the features you love most about Paymo and which are the ones you find the most helpful for your type of business?

 I would have to say the project/tasks view.
 It’s a perfect balance of everything you need to know as an agency owner or project manager without being cluttered with features that would be irrelevant for a small agency of up to 30-40 people.
 However, we are looking forward to Gantt!

 If you could share 3 tips for better project management, what would they be?

 The first – Hold a 15-minute meeting with your entire staff right at the start of each day to cover what’s expected of each member of the team and whether any priorities have changed.
 The second would be to centralize as much information, communication and as many files as possible to avoid back and forth and to keep track of every phase of each project.
 And the third one – be firm with regard to respecting the production schedule – as much with your team as with the client – to keep that launch on track.
 And I have one extra: wear a bow tie.
 It’s like a very subtle whip 🙂

 Finally, what do you guys do to take the edge off work?